trufflesuite/trufflesuite.com/public/blog/testrpc-is-now-ganache.md

 Don't worry, it's still here!
 It's just now known as **Ganache**.

-It comes in two flavors: A fully-interactive graphical interface, and the more familiar command-line version.
+Ganache comes in two flavors: a fully-interactive development blockchain with a graphical interface, and the more familiar command-line version.

 * [Get the graphical version here](/ganache).